sensei-hacker/inavwiki/MSP-Navigation-Messages.md

 | Latitude, Longitude | Decimal degrees, WGS84 | Integer, WGS84 Degrees * 1E7 |
 | Altitude | Integer Metres | Centimetres |

+## FlyBy Home Waypoints

+From inav 3.1, "FlyBy Home" (FBH) waypoints are supported for WAYPOINT, POSHOLD_TIME and LAND.
+These WPs are designated by either (or both) of
+* The latitude and longitude is zero; or
+* The `flag` field is set to 0x48 (72d, 'H')

+FBH waypoints have no defined location until the mission is executed, when they assume the location of the **arming** home location (not affected by `safehome`).
+This is ephemeral and is reset on each arming.
+The location uploaded to the FC is irrelevant where `flag == 0x48`; in such cases a subsequent download from the FC will return the original WP latitude and longitude, not the home used for a particular instance.

 ## Annotated Example
 The following example, using the MW XML (ezgui, inav configurator, mwp) format, illustrates the WAYPOINT, JUMP, POSHOLD_TIME and LAND types:
 ![Complex Mission](images/eg_complex_mission.png)